 - 1. At the end of each grading period, the special education case manager will review progress reports and/or report cards of all students on their caseloads. - 2.
-If a student is making a grade of less than 70 for a nine-week period, the case manager will schedule a staffing with the following personnel to review the student's progress. - a.
-Parent (This is optional for staffing.
-However, communication with the parent is necessary to inform of the lack of progress and should occur when student is underperforming in class.
-The teacher of record should contact the parent.) - b.
-Student (This is optional for staffing.
-However, communication with the student is necessary to inform of the lack of progress and should occur when student is underperforming in class by the teacher of record.) - c.
+If a student is making a grade of less than 70 for a nine weeks period, the case manager will schedule a staffing with the following personnel to review the student's progress. - a.
+Parent - b.
+Student - c.
 General Education teacher(s) who have indicated the student is not being successful in class - d.
-Speech pathologist, if applicable, or other pertinent related staff member - e.
-Campus administrator
+Speech pathologist, if applicable - e.
+Campus administrator - 3.
+The Case Manager must document the results of the review of progress and staffing in the Success Ed parent log. - 4.
+If the student continues to exhibit a lack of progress within 3 weeks of the 9-week grading period, an ARD committee meeting is necessary to consider changes in the student's IEP.